The website was born because Im severely disabled with osteoarthritis which affects every bone in my body,but one thing it hasnt is my hands and mind.

 Books sold by David who only holds 15-20 books on each edition made , he posts by Royal Mail Ist class .
 Tracking is extra .
 If more than one book is required we can assist as we use couriers .
 Please contact us https://www.fakprepress.co.uk

 Thankyou for viewing this site I am a disabled gentleman whose hobby is writing books.
 Ive dedicated my books to the USAAF and RAF and RCAF and AAF and everyone caught up in those terrible second world war years.
-I am raising funds by selling my books to help the MNDA charity close to my heart and through my sheer determination has raised over £1337.27.
+I am raising funds by selling my books to help the MNDA charity close to my heart and through my sheer determination has raised over £1857.27.
 I recently went on Norfolk Radio and a kind lady whose husband died of this terrible disease donated £200.
 I have been on since again.

 I want to continue to raise as much as I can and have written successfully many A4 books since writing began.
-Books given accolades are; Hands Across the Sea, In God we Trust, Lest we Forget, and coming to join these is a 188 page Yesterdays Heroes Men of Steel, and hopefully January 2021 will see a revamp of Chariots of Thunder, (part one) Part 2 to follow later this year.
-Living in the County of Norfolk I also write stories of this great county and life within, two books so far in A4 format are Norfolk a Nostalgic Journey and going these are my new Norfolk book which hs given accolades is Dew Something Differunt a Norfolk Sentimental journey and hopefully to join this carousel of books is a new Norfolk book with a commissioned work of art and the book is being called ‘Reflections of Norfolk Past’.
+Books given accolades are; My new A4 Dunkirk; Hands Across the Sea, In God we Trust, Lest we Forget, Yesterdays Heroes Men of Steel, and January 2021 will see a revamp of Chariots of Thunder, (part one) Part 2 to follow later this year.
+Living in the County of Norfolk I also write stories of this great county and life within.
+My new Norfolk book which has given accolades is Dew Something Differunt a Norfolk Sentimental journey and has joined a carousel of books on this website, and joining is yet another book called 'Track of Time Norfolk Memories.

-MNDA is a silent killer their is no medicines yet to halt it and my fund raising I hope families the world over benefit from a little help from the funds I raise.
+MNDA is a silent killer their is no medicines yet to halt it.
+I hope my fund raising is helping families the world over to benefit.
 I am also a very proud owner of a commanders coin given to me by the commander of the 501st which used to in WW2 be the 303rdbg Molesworth.
-My research into the B-17s came about by visiting the 3o3rdBG website the owner a Mr Gary Moncur the son of a flier Mr Vern Moncur and as a result my first A5 Chariots of Thunder was born, followed by the revamp in A4 size.
+My research into the B-17s came about by visiting the 303rdBG website the owner a Mr Gary Moncur the son of a flier Mr Vern Moncur and as a result my first A5 Chariots of Thunder was born, followed by the revamp in A4 size.

-I thank you all for reading this introduction and I hope you will after viewing the site spare a few coppers please you can send monies direct to MNDA to their bank at Northampton Loyds TSB George Row NN1-1DJ their sort code 30-96-09 A/C 02-95-26-79 and clearly put ref jdbbooklets or you can send donations to my PayPal account PayPal.me/david72ok you can text me on 07949082523 or email me at firstname.lastname@example.org
+Thank you all for reading this introduction and I hope you will after viewing the site spare a few coppers please you can send monies direct to MNDA to their bank at Northampton Loyds TSB George Row NN1-1DJ their sort code 30-96-09 A/C 02-95-26-79 and clearly put ref RE637606 or you can send donations to my PayPal account PayPal.me/david72ok you can text me on 07949082523 or email me at email@example.com

 The above prices are a guide however, there may be occasions where large, heavy books may have to be charged at cost at our discretion and equally, smaller, lighter books; we will happily reduce the price.